 “Women are underrepresented and hold just 19% of leadership positions in sales,” says Cristina Gomez, Managing Vice President, Sales Research Practice, Gartner.
 “The sales function also has the second-biggest gender equity gap of all corporate functions.”

-Make the case for gender diversity
+Make the case for gender diversity in sales

 Data shows women are underpaid as well as underrepresented in sales roles, and many female sales professionals say they lack the same opportunities for advancement that are available to male counterparts with the same skills and qualifications.
 “Women hold just one in four midlevel sales manager roles, and only one in five sales leadership positions,” Gomez says.